Panel and Audience Discuss Joining the Environmental Justice Movement

 Panelists and audience members alike shared ideas for creating more sustainable communities and fighting environmental injustices.

 The environmental justice movement arises from inequities of place in the US, where communities of color—for historic, economic, and/or discriminatory reasons—are often located closest to sources of pollution or are most at risk for hazardous conditions.
-The Natural Resources Defense Council defines enviromental justice as "the right for everyone—regardless of race, color, national origin, or income—to the same environmental protections and benefits, as well as meaningful involvement in the policies that shape their communities."
+The Natural Resources Defense Council defines environmental justice as "the right for everyone—regardless of race, color, national origin, or income—to the same environmental protections and benefits, as well as meaningful involvement in the policies that shape their communities."

 The speakers at the February 21 event included climate justice expert Ayana Elizabeth Johnson, who has a three-year appointment at Bowdoin as the College's Roux Distinguished Scholar.
 She was joined by Assistant Professor of Earth and Oceanographic Science Jabari Jones, and Negina Lowe, the Maine Environmental Education Association's coordinator for its changemakers program.